Table of Contents

 If you want to use the external installation as if running it on your Mac, we suggest you get the largest USB C/Thunderbolt 3 drive you can afford.
 We are using Seagate Slim Backup Plus (1 TB) for testing purposes.

 Follow these instructions to prepare your external drive or hard drive:

 - Connect the external hard drive to your Mac.
 To connect my hard drive to Syntech USB C to USB adaptor.

 - Launch the ‘Disk Utility‘ (press ‘Cmd + Spacebar‘ and type ‘Disk Utility‘).

-- Before this next step – if you are running High Sierra or later, you will have to click on the ‘View‘ drop-down menu found below the ‘Close‘, ‘Minimize‘ buttons.
+- Before this next step – if you are running High Sierra or later, you must click on the ‘View‘ drop-down menu below the ‘Close‘ and ‘Minimize‘ buttons.
 Select ‘Show all devices‘ from the options.
-You will now see the external root drive in addition to the volume below.
+You will now see the external root drive and the volume below.

 - Select the external drive in the sidebar.

 - Click ‘Erase.’

 - Choose ‘Mac OS Extended‘ (Journaled) as the format.